Diana Ross: No Longer Singing ‘The Blues’ Of Depression

 One of her outstanding performances as an actress was her starring role in the TV adaptation of the play, “The Wiz” in 1978.
 The singer played the lead as “Dorothy” and co-starred Michael Jackson in his very first movie role.
 It’s a performance that she’s very proud of and speaks highly of the remake in 2015 of “The Wiz: Live!”

 Yet, all of her success came with some kind of challenge that led to her to not just singing the blues, but being “blue” in real life.
-Criticism on her acting, her marriages, death in the family, etc all played some part of her journey through and ultimately overcoming substance abuse.
+Criticism on her acting, her marriages, death in the family, etc all played some part of her journey through and ultimately overcoming depression and substance abuse.

 Singer Diana Ross was admitted to a rehab facility for drug and alcohol abuse, in May of 2002.
 Her spokesman revealed that Diana Ross had secretly entered the Promises Rehabilitation Center in Malibu ten days earlier, to “clear up some personal issues.”
 The issues centered around Diana Ross’ drinking, although reports suggested that she may have been abusing prescription painkillers as well.